SamReilly01/AWM_CA1/README.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/a860cb88-9a95-475d-b5f0-da427f83b900">

 # Conclusion
 This Advanced Web Mapping project effectively showcases the powerful integration of Django for spatial data management with a Docker-based deployment, enabling a dynamic, interactive application for geographic data exploration.
-With features such as user authentication, geolocation and Leaflet-powered interactive maps, the project offers a practical solution for locating tennis coirts across Dublin.
+With features such as user authentication, geolocation and Leaflet-powered interactive maps, the project offers a practical solution for locating tennis courts across Dublin.
 Supported by Docker and AWS, the deployment process is designed to be both stable and scalable, enhancing the app's overall user experience